-Keratosis lichenoides chronica (KLC) is characterised by violaceous, papular and nodular lesions in a linear or reticulate pattern.
+Keratosis lichenoides chronica (KLC) presents clinically with violaceous, papular and nodular lesions in a linear or reticulate pattern.

 Histology of keratosis lichenoides chronica